Gastarbeiter: West Germany

 During the 1950s and 1960s, West Germany signed bilateral recruitment agreements with a number of countries: Italy (22 November 1955), Spain (29 March 1960), Greece (30 March 1960), Turkey (30 October 1961), Morocco (21 June 1963), South Korea (16 December 1963), Portugal (17 March 1964), Tunisia (18 October 1965), and Yugoslavia (12 October 1968).
 Japan also had an agreement (January 1957), although the number of coal mine workers recruited was relatively small.
 These agreements allowed the recruitment of guest workers to work in the industrial sector in jobs that required few qualifications.

 There were several justifications for these arrangements.
 Firstly, during the 1950s, Germany experienced a so-called Wirtschaftswunder or "economic miracle" and needed labourers.
 The labour shortage was made more acute after the building of the Berlin Wall in August 1961, which drastically reduced the large-scale flow of East German workers.
 Secondly, West Germany justified these programs as a form of developmental aid.
 It was expected that guest workers would learn useful skills which could help them build their own countries after returning home.
+Germany, as well as Switzerland, prioritized close neighbors for guestworkers as a safeguard for their return.
+However, a policy called Inländerprimat was implemented, gave priority to hiring native German workers.
+Kristin Surak states that by the 1970s, 2.5 million foreigners were laboring in Germany across manufacturing and services.

 Since West Germany and Italy were both founding members of the ECSC and later EEC, recruitment of Italian workers dropped sharply soon, as the Treaty of Rome signed in 1957 provided for freedom of movement for workers, which in the 1960s gradually came into force.
 Thus by 1962, Italians no longer needed a visa to enter West Germany (an identity card would suffice), and both the recruitment agreement and the German recruitment commission for Italian workers declined in importance.
 Also, by 1964, the priority of domestic workers was abolished, and from 1968, a work permit was no longer required for citizens of EEC member states.
 In 1961, of the 165,793 Italian job seekers who came to West Germany, 107,030 (64.6%) were recruited through the commission, whereas from 1966 on, no more that 8% per year were recruited through the commission, and in 1972, only 2,092 out of 154,184 (1.4%) were.
+As West Germany adapted to the influx of immigrants into its labor market, its unemployment rate increased, and the population migrated from areas with higher immigrant inflows to areas with fewer immigrant inflows.